Franz Salmhofer: Director of the State Opera

 Salmhofer's appointment as the post-War Director of the Vienna State Opera in 1945 came as somewhat of a surprise, but can be attributed to several factors.
 His predecessor, Karl Böhm, a friend of Joseph Goebbels, had been removed due to his Nazi sympathies.
 Salmhofer had not been a Nazi sympathiser and his works had come close to being banned during that period.
 In addition he had had to protect his first wife whose background did not comply with the Nazi race laws.
 His time at the Burgteater had also given him wide experience in managing a theatre and he had a considerable reputation as a composer and musician and was known for his fervent love of Austria, an advantage during the period of revival of national identity.
 The first post-war performance of the Staatsoper, Mozart's Figaro, took place at the Volksoper under the baton of Salmhofer and at the request of the Russian occupying forces on 1 May 1945.

-As director he was an astute and wily diplomat who was quickly able to revive the theatre that had been badly damaged during allied bombing of Vienna and which was temporarily relocated to the Theater an der Wien, where it remained for the following decade.
+As a director he was able to revive the theatre that had been damaged during allied bombing of Vienna and which was temporarily relocated to the Theater an der Wien, where it remained for the following decade.

 Personal life

-In 1923 he married the pianist Margit Gál and, after her death in March 1954, was married to Margarethe Arndt from 1955 until his death in 1975.
+In 1923 he married the pianist and fellow student at the Music Academy, Margit Gál who, after marrying him shifted her focus from her own career to tramscribing his notes and producing his scores.
+After her death in March 1954, was married to Margarethe Arndt from 1955 until his death in 1975.